Skip to content

 Polarization refers to the direction of travel of an electromagnetic wave.
 A horizontal wave is transmitted so that it oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.

 Most modern SAR systems can transmit chirps with either a horizontal or vertical polarization.
 In addition, some of these sensors can listen for either horizontal or vertical backscatter.
-This gives rise to 4 different types of returns: HH, HV, VV, and VH, with the first letter indicating the transmission method and the second the receive method.
+This results in the potential for 4 different types of returns: HH, HV, VV, and VH, with the first letter indicating the transmission method and the second the receive method.
 For example, VH is a vertically polarized transmit signal with horizontally polarized echoes recorded.

 Baselines